Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.might be more appropriate in situations requiring precise control and targeted processing based on particular events.

 **Question 40: Data Processing In a highly regulated healthcare environment, a data engineering team optimizes workloads to process and analyze large volumes of patient data using Databricks.
 The team faces numerous challenges, including strict privacy and security requirements, complex data relationships, and the need for real-time analytics.
 They must find the most efficient approach to process the data while ensuring compliance, minimizing resource utilization, and maximizing query performance.
 Additionally, the team needs to handle frequent data updates and provide near real-time insights to support critical decision-making.
-Which option should the data engineering team choose to optimize their workloads successfully?**
+Which optionÂ should the data engineering team choose to optimize their workloads successfully?**

 Options: